OAODEV/Chorus/README.md

 # Chorus

-Decentralized state management with Ethereum and IPFS
+Decentralized state management for DApps with Ethereum and IPFS